-When Egyptologists opened the ancient tombs of the Egyptian civilization, they were often focused upon the glittering gold treasures and mysterious inscriptions along the darkened walls.
+When Egyptologists opened the ancient tombs of the Egyptian civilization, they were generally focused upon the glittering gold treasures and mysterious inscriptions along the darkened walls.

-However, staring back at them from the shadows were often hundreds of small, unblinking eyes, from small figurines known as shabti.
+However, staring back at them from the shadows were often hundreds of tiny, unblinking eyes, from small figurines known as shabti.

-The shabti (which could also spelled as ushabti or shawabti) were small funerary figurines that were placed in tombs among the many grave goods in Egyptian burials.
+The shabti (also spelled as ushabti or shawabti) were small funerary figurines that were placed in tombs among the many grave goods in Egyptian burials.

 Shabti were intended to act as magical substitute servants that the deceased person thought they needed in the afterlife.

-For example, when the person entered into the paradise known as the Field of Reeds, rather than having to harvest food or do manual labour, he called simply call upon the shabti to come to life and do it for him.
+For example, when the person entered into the paradise known as the Field of Reeds, rather than having to harvest food or do manual labour himself, he simply called upon the shabti to come to life and do it for him.

 In fact, the term 'shabti' translates to 'answerer', which reflects the intended purpose to answer the call to work.